cryptogogue/vol-cardmotron-js/README.md

 #### ICONS

-Icons are SVG fragments that may be inlined Cardmotron's text formatting engine.
+Icons are SVG fragments that may be inlined by Cardmotron's text formatting engine.
 The text formatting engine can fit icons into the text line, or place them without fitting.

 *Parameters*